Faculty & Staff Accessibility Resources

 Feel free to browse our site to learn what is expected of students registered with our office, to find out about what accommodations you might see in your classroom, or to learn more about our office and staff.
 If you have any specific questions, please do not hesitate to contact us at 513-792-8625.
 We look forward to working with you.

-Students inform their instructor and Accessibility Resources of their plan to take their accommodated test in Accessibility Resources Testing Area two days in advance, and for finals seven days in advance.
-For important details regarding how to make accommodations, visit the UC Testing Services webpage.
+Students inform their instructor and Accessibility Resources of their plan to take their accommodated test in the Accessibility Resources Testing Area three days in advance and for finals seven days in advance.

 At UC, we are committed to ensuring that all students, faculty and staff have equal access to all that the University has to offer as well as to, encourage the exploration and understanding of each other's differences and similarities.